Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

 * Understanding and avoiding red flags like shallow modules, information leakage, and conjoined methods
-  * N = Ignores all red flags in the code
+  * :disappointed: = Ignores all red flags in the code
-  * I = Identifies red flags in the code, but does not fix them
+  * :confused: = Identifies red flags in the code, but does not fix them
-  * A = Identifies red flags in the code, but only fixes some of them
+  * :neutral_face: = Identifies red flags in the code, but only fixes some of them
-  * G = Identifies red flags in the code, and fixes most or all of them
+  * :smiley: = Identifies red flags in the code, and fixes most or all of them
-  * E = Identifies, understands, and fixes all red flags, while also providing documentation, tools, and advice that help team members develop this skill
+  * :sunglasses: = Identifies, understands, and fixes all red flags, while also providing documentation, tools, and advice that help team members develop this skill

 A software engineer demonstrates the mastery of this professional skill at the E